EMT Resume Examples

 - •Adaptability in fast-paced environments

-- Include key certifications and licenses
+- Include key certifications (NREMT-B/AEMT/P, state license) and BLS/ACLS stack

-- Mention experience with emergency procedures
+- Mention experience with emergency procedures, TXA, and Narcan auto-deployment

 - Highlight soft skills like communication and empathy

-- Tailor summary with specific achievements
+- Tailor summary with specific achievements and call-volume metrics

-- Focus on team collaboration and problem-solving
+- Focus on team collaboration and 911 triage diversion outcomes

 - Use strong action verbs